Simdiva/DSL-Task/DSL2015-results.md

 Rankings
 ====

+The participating systems are ranked according to their best performing runs for the various submission types.

 Team | Close (Normal) | Close (No NEs) | Open (Normal)  | Open (No NEs)
 -----|:----------------:|:----------------:|:----------------:|:---------------:
 BOICEV | 4 | 5 | - | -